iqtheengineer/terraform-docker-project/README.md

 ### Steps

-Create a directory named learn-terraform-docker-container.
+Create a directory named learn-terraform-docker-container:
-*

   ```
   mkdir learn-terraform-docker-container
   ```
-Then navigate into it.
+Then navigate into it:
   ```
   cd learn-terraform-docker-container
   ```
-Paste the following Terraform configuration into a file and name it main.tf
+Paste the following Terraform configuration into a file and name it main.tf:

   ```
   terraform {